Finding Derivative ValuesIn Exercises 67–72, find the value of (f... | Channels for Pearson+

 Chain Rule

 The chain rule is a fundamental technique in calculus used to differentiate composite functions.
 If you have a function h(x) = f(g(x)), the derivative h'(x) is found by multiplying the derivative of the outer function f at g(x) by the derivative of the inner function g at x.
-This rule is essential for finding derivatives of nested functions like f ∘ g.
+This is essential for finding (f ∘ g)'(x).

 Recommended video: